Year 3 - Class Falcon

 Click here for the Class Falcon Meet The Teacher 2019 Presentation

 In our Maths Learning Journey we will be providing the children with a range of learning objectives based upon a specific maths topic area.
 On a daily basis, this enables us to focus our teaching upon their specific needs and provides the opportunity for the children to apply their maths skills in a range of contexts.
 The week will consist of four Maths Learning Journey lessons and one Basic Skills Maths lesson.
+To see the Y3 National Curriculum programme of study for Maths click here.

-Maths coverage during the Autumn Term:
+Maths coverage during the Spring Term:

-Week beginning 16th December - Money
+Week beginning 24th February - Statistics

 Our primary tool for teaching children to become amazing writers at Badsey remains Talk 4 Writing.
 To learn more about Talk 4 Writing, click here.